deprecator#

 Function for recording and reporting deprecations.

-this file is copied (with minor modifications) from the Nibabel. nipy/nibabel.
+This file is copied (with minor modifications) from the Nibabel. nipy/nibabel.
 See COPYING file distributed along with the Nibabel package for the copyright and license terms.

 Error for expired deprecation. |